Measuring the Redundancy of Decoder Layers in SpeechLLMs: Measuring Decoder Redundancy

 \section{Measuring Decoder Redundancy}

 LLM decoders are typically deep, and it is unclear whether all layers are needed for speech tasks.
 We formalise a measure of redundancy based on angular distance and describe the pruning algorithm used to quantify the redundancy following \cite{gromov2025unreasonableineffectivenessdeeperlayers}.
-Unlike knowledge distillation \cite{gandhi2023distilwhisperrobustknowledgedistillation}, which requires training a separate student model, the angular distance pruning method is computed from a single forward pass on the model, making it more practical for comparison across models.